kyshel/record/README.md

 # record
 Private repo for record pieces.

+# 161118
+- use client side code to interact with the GitHub API.

 # 161114
 - When I need to master one skill, I usually google it for its specific features, after absorbed enough detail, I will find a system book.
 It's efficient.
 By the way, I am using python know.
 I am looking for 'tuple'.